predsci/PROF/mkdocs/docs/example.md

 >\> forecast_traj <- plot_forecast(prof_data = prof_data['covid19'], par_list = par_list, fit_list = fit_list)

-Since only one pathogen was modeled there is no estimate for a combined burden
+Since only one pathogen was modeled there is no estimate for a combined burden.

 To plot the results of fitting a baseline statistical model only to covid19 use: